Your BEST Homeschool

 in Homeless Habits

-Something about the 40 degree breezes of early March makes me dream of vacation.
+Something about the 40 degree breezes of early spring makes me dream of vacation.
 I don’t know if it was growing up in a tiny town, or the two thousand mile trek across the country in my mom’s Volvo, or maybe something else somewhere along the way that instilled in me a love for travel.
-Wherever it came from, it hits me every year about this time… that desire to get away and see something I’ve never seen and live life a little differently for a while.

 My kids have inherited that same love for adventure.
 They love hotels, road trips, and exploring new places.
 We have a dream that we will visit all 50 states with them before my oldest leaves home.
 I don’t know if it will happen, but it is a dream.